CSE141pp/wi20-CSE141L-characterizing-starter/README.md

 c++filt < code.s > code-demangled.s
 ```

 Commit the resulting code as `outputs/baseline-demangled.s` and open it.
+You will have to use -f to force adding a .s file.
+Please make sure you only add these files.

 Now searching for `fc_layer_t::activate` will give you: